 It is no secret that the Lake District has a plethora of activities and places to see while in town.
 No matter what your interest is in history, outdoor adventures, or enjoying local fare, you can find something for everyone in this lovely town.
+One of the best ways to find out about the major “happenings” in an area is to see out a full-service marina.
+There you will find so many resources!
 We will identify 5 places to see while you are traveling to the Lake District.
 While there is much more to see, we cannot cover everything in this article.
 For more information on the Lake District and to plan your trip, be sure to take a look at this guide as it will provide additional information that was not shared in this article.

 - Ducky’s Park Farm.
 If you have small children, you will certainly want to plan activities in which they too can partake and enjoy themselves.
 At Ducky’s Park Farm, there are activities for adults and children alike.
 Wander through the Lakeland Maize Maze and try not to get lost!

 - Ravenglass & Eskdale Railway.
 After enjoying the farm, be sure to take your family to the Ravenglass & Eskdale Railway where you can take a look at a steam railway.
 The trains depart from here to travel to the only coastal village in the Lake District, called Ravenglass.
 Take a ride on the train with your family and you will get to see miles and miles of beautiful landscapes.
 This activity is great after a long day when you want to sit for a bit and relax.

 - World of Beatrix Potter.
 For children and adults alike, the World of Beatrix Potter is a must see.
 From the famous kids story of Peter Rabbit, you will be able to see scenes from the book come to life right before your eyes.